alexyorke/dal-to-cal/README.md

 ![image](https://i.imgur.com/nbg32Qg.jpg)

 This program converts your Dalhousie class schedule into a calendar format for your phone or computer.
-It's a bit hacky but it seems to work fine.

-Currently, there are issues with daylight savings time after November 6th.
-This should be fixed in the next version.
+## How to use (quick start)

+Download the Google Chrome extension, and just click on the button (coming soon!)

-## How to use
+## How to use (for developers)

 1. clone this repo `git clone https://github.com/alhexyorke/dal-to-cal`